 Leukemia is different from most other types of cancer.
 Leukemia is cancer that starts

 in the bone marrow.
 This is where new blood cells are made.
 Leukemia cells are early

 forms of blood cells, most often white blood cells.
 When a person has leukemia, the

-but they can travel with the blood all over the body.
+But they can travel with the blood all over the body.
 That means leukemia can affect

-organs all over the body.
+organs anywhere in the body.